KubeRocketCI/docs/docs/operator-guide/microsoft-entra/sonar-oidc-authentication.md

+---
+id: sonar-oidc-authentication
+sidebar_label: SonarQube
+---

-# SonarQube
+# Guide: Microsoft Entra SSO integration with SonarQube

-This page provides instructions on how to configure SonarQube with OpenID Connect (OIDC) authentication using Microsoft Entra as the Identity Provider (IdP).
+This guide provides instructions on how to configure SonarQube with OpenID Connect (OIDC) authentication using Microsoft Entra as the Identity Provider (IdP).

 ## Prerequisites